AOEpeople/techradar/radar/2022-03-28/inner-source.md

 ---
 title:      "Inner Source"
 ring:       assess
-quadrant:   methods-and-patterns
+segment:    methods-and-patterns
 tags:       [agile]
 ---

 Inner Source is a strategy to frictionless cross-team collaboration in software development inside an organization.
 Based on Open Source methodologies, it provides an adaptable set of tools and practices for contributing to code developed by other teams.
 By fostering transparency and openness, it lowers the hurdle to get involved into decision-making throughout the corporation.

 Core principles of Inner Source include: